warp-contracts/warp/docs/MIGRATION_GUIDE.md

 # Migration Guide from SmartWeave v1 to SmartWeave v2

 This guide describes <strong>the simplest</strong> way to switch to the new version of SmartWeave.
 It uses `SmartWeaveNodeFactory` for Node and `SmartWeaveWebFactory` for Web to quickly obtain fully configured, mem-cacheable SmartWeave instance.
-To see a more detailed explanation of all the core modules visit the new [SmartWeave v2 docs](https://smartweave.docs.redstone.finance/) or check out the [source code.](https://github.com/redstone-finance/redstone-smartweave)
+To see a more detailed explanation of all the core modules visit the [SmartWeave v2 documentation](https://smartweave.docs.redstone.finance/) or check out the [source code.](https://github.com/redstone-finance/redstone-smartweave)

 ### Need help? 🙋‍♂️
 Please feel free to contact us [on Discord](https://redstone.finance/discord) if you face any problems.